feenkcom/gtoolkit-playground/README.md

 # GT Playground
-The the moldable Playground for Pharo.
-It is part of the [Glamorous Toolkit project](https://github.com/feenkcom/gtoolkit).
+The the moldable Playground.
+It was part of the [Glamorous Toolkit project](https://github.com/feenkcom/gtoolkit).
+It was replaced by [Lepiter](https://github.com/feenkcom/lepiter)

-## How to load

-The ideal way to load the code is by loading the entire [Glamorous Toolkit project](https://github.com/feenkcom/gtoolkit).